-I offer one-on-one online tutorials in Latin; English grammar and composition; and classical logic and rhetoric.
+I offer one-on-one online tutorials in Latin; English grammar and composition; classical logic and rhetoric; and world literature.
 Tutorials are available for students age 13 and up, including adults, and are taught from a secular and inclusive perspective.

 Ready to learn?
 Let’s get started!